Twingate-Labs/tg-aws-tag-sync/README.md

 # Twingate Tag CloudWatch

-Provides the ability to automatically create Twingate resources and adding group permission to these resources by monitoring the tagging of the AWS resources.
+Provides the ability to automatically create Twingate resources and adding group permission to these resources by monitoring the tag changes of the AWS resources.

 ## Download The Latest Release